dwyl/learn-hapi/README.md

 });
 ```
 First we create a *test suite* for our test **Lab.experiment**
-(the _first argument_ is the name of of the test suite "Basic HTTP Tests")
+(the _first argument_ is the name of the test suite "Basic HTTP Tests")

 Next is a basic test that calls the only route we have `/{yourname}`
 in this case **GET /Timmy**.